 The kids may have to keep their dorms clean but we can certainly help you with your home!
-Contact your local Molly Maid today for a free house cleaning estimate or call(800) 654-9647!
+Contact your local Molly Maid today for a free house cleaning estimate!

 Here’s a few college hacks for dorm room cleaning and organizing:

 - Never ever forget to look under the bed: The space under your bed can be one of the best places for storage — it should never go unused.
 Avoid stuffing miscellaneous junk under the bed just before guests arrive.
 Instead, be proactive and dedicate underbed storage units to store seasonal items like winter coats or boots.
-For cute DIY underbed storage units, check out this tutorial from the Happy Home Blog.
+For cute DIY underbed storage units, check out these ideas from The Budget Decorator.
 And for an extra few inches of underbed storage, try these adjustable bed risers.

 - Try using the door for so much more: Don’t waste door space and purchase a shoe organizer for the back of your dorm room door.
 You don’t have to use it for shoes, but for snacks, school supplies or almost anything you need to access on a daily basis.

 - Shower accessories don’t have to stay in the shower: shower caddies make great non-shower organizers.
 Mount it on a wall next to your bed for a DIY electronic holder.
 We recommend this basic one here.